-We're capping off Modest Modern week with a spotlight on the work of LA architecture firm Park McDonald, a recent addition to the Remodelista Architect/Designer Directory.
-Founded by husband-and-wife team Alice Park and Michael McDonald, this young Los Angeles firm has a penchant for renovating, restoring, and reviving midcentury houses with great sensitivity and care (Frank Lloyd Wright fans, take note of the firm’s renovation of the Millard House).
-With three historic remodels under their belt and another under construction, the firm feels fortunate to be living in a hotbed of notable modernist architecture.
+Founded by husband-and-wife team Alice Park and Michael McDonald, Los Angeles-based Park McDonald has a penchant for renovating, restoring, and reviving midcentury houses with great sensitivity and care (Frank Lloyd Wright fans, take note of the firm’s renovation of the Millard House).
+The firm feels fortunate to be living in a hotbed of notable modernist architecture.
 “Our clients are very passionate about design and appreciate what we have here in LA,” says McDonald.